My very first book, The Dog With No Ears, was written when I was five.

 I don’t know what happened to that book but it was made with love, determination, and hope.
 The best kind of recipe for writing there is.

-I have always written something, somewhere, everywhere, and anywhere.
 Recently, I was repacking boxes full of mementos and I came across journals upon journals, most half written and written in different stages of my life.
 Later, I would transport my journalling to writing online where I chronicled my life for over two decades.
 I’ve now moved again to a newsletter.
 I’m closing in on my 200th issue.

 Now, I keep up my newsletter and also write reviews, poetry, prose, short stories, and other interesting things.
-I’ve also got a few novels in the works.

 Do I think I’m a good writer?